TeamSupercell/typings-for-css-modules-loader/README.md

 - import * as styles from './styles.css';
 + import styles from './styles.css';
 ```
-- Add `allowSyntheticDefaultImports` TypeScript compiler option if there are type errors related to default imports
+- Add `esModuleInterop` TypeScript compiler option if there are type errors related to default imports

 ## Support